Identifier Profiles

 An ID profile is a JSON object containing the following attributes:

-• Optionally, the "scope" attribute value is equal to either "person" or "household", and used to indicate the identity resolution scope of the ID.
-If not specified, the default "person" scope is assumed.
+, and used to indicate the identity resolution scope of the ID.
+If not specified, the default"person"

-• Optionally, the "neighbors" attribute value is an array of objects, each containing a single "id" attribute value equal to a type-prefixed ID string.
-Each neighboring ID is considered to be linked with the ID specified by the top-level "id" attribute.
+attribute value equal to a type-prefixed ID string.
+Each neighboring ID is considered to be linked with the ID specified by the top-level"id"

 Warning: ID Profile Attribute Size Limits